Carniverous19/helium_analysis_tools/README.md

  - **scale**: This is the *transmit_reward_scale* from HIP17 of the transmitting hotspot.
 See [HIP17](https://github.com/helium/HIP/blob/master/0017-hex-density-based-transmit-reward-scaling.md) for more details on how this affects witness rewards.
  - **owner**: This is the last 5 digits of the hotspot's owner address if the owner is different from the refrence hotspot.
 It will list "same" if the owner is the same.
  - **dist km**: This is the distance between the transmitting hotspot and reference hotspot in km using the cache'd hotspot locations and haversine formula.
- - **heading**: This column lists the heading from reference hotspot to transmitter in degrees (rounded to 15 degrees) and compass heading.
+ - **heading**: This column lists the heading from reference hotspot to transmitter in degrees and compass heading.
  - **valids**: This is the number of times the reference hotspot witnessed the transmitting hotspot and the witness was valid and earned HNT.
  - **invlds**: This is the number of times the reference hotspot witnessed the transmitting hotspot and the witness was invalid and did not earn HNT.
  - **RUs**: This is the estimated number of reward units earned for witnessing the transmitting hotspot over the number of PoCs analyzed.
 Note that reward units do not equal HNT but are proportional to HNT earned.
 See [HIP15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md) for a definition of reward units and how they relate to earnings.